MarkhamShofner/masters/enterprise-web-dev/course-notes.md

   Be able to compare visibility modifiers and explain their differences +:
 Basic Collection Types,
   Collection - This is that base Interface for all of the more specialized Interfaces.
 It contains a group of Objects, referred to as elements.
-This interface has some very general metyhods like size(), isEmpty(), add(), remove() and iterator(), that are independent of any of the more specialized interfaces.
+This interface has some very general methods like size(), isEmpty(), add(), remove() and iterator(), that are independent of any of the more specialized interfaces.
   Set - A Set is a Collection that cannot contain duplicate elements.
 Sets will allow you to try to add a duplicate, but they will not modify the Collection if the element is already present.
   List - Unlike Sets, Lists may contain duplicate information.
 Lists imply a certain amount of ordering, and some methods are defined to access the list with an index and search the List.
 This interface adds a ListIterator that allows both forward and backward motion through the list.
 A List may be sorted by using the Collections.sort(l) method.
   Queue - a Queue is a List that is designed to hold items in sequence prior to processing them.
 Queues typically operate in a FIFO (First in, First out) scheme.
 Basically it is a List you load from one "end" and unload from the other.